Get exclusive premium content! Sign up for a membership now!

 In making the correct choice, we are moved either by the fabric’s texture or design.
 Finding a happy medium between the two is sewing heaven, indeed!

-For those who do not have a lot of time to research the different fabric types, this infographic from Blinds.com is a quick cheat sheet on what you need to know.
+For those who do not have a lot of time to research the different fabric types, this infographic is a quick cheat sheet on what you need to know.
 Learn all about fabrics to help you pick the right material for sewing garments or textile projects.

 |